 Globally, one in four adults experiences a mental health issue in a given year.
 That number increases when you factor in children and other live-altering events such as the death of a loved one, unemployment, bankruptcy, etc.

-Here is the complete article
+Here is a link to the complete article.

 #behavioralhealth #medicalcredentialing #healthcaretrends #Cardiology #medicalbilling #PHPbilling #Behavioralhealthbilling #credentialinghelp #Ohiomedicalbilling #ltachbilling #BundledPayments #IOPbilling #mentalhealthbilling